Aarhus-NUK-PET/autoSPM/README.md

 - Brain segmentation from CT using TotalSegmentator
 - Rigid registration from MNI space to image space using SPM12 (MATLAB)
-- Optional co-registration of additional images
+- Optional co-registration of additional atlases
 - Handles any image format that can be loaded with SimpleITK

 ## Dependencies